kamosz08/instant-physio-backend/readme.md

-## Instant Physio pet project client
+## Instant Physio pet project backend

 Idea for this project is to create a platform, which allows users to train from home with chosen personal coach.
 If we have technology where we can use AI to create such personal coaches, this platform could be used.